 If you are a professional on an expat package with a sweet income, you could have a rental budget upwards of 20,000 RMB per month, and for that price, you will be looking at a stunning, high-end apartment.
 If you are a family on a package, with kids, schools, insurance, and housing included, you might be lucky enough to have 30,000 to 50,000 RMB a month, or more, to spend.
 In that case, you will most likely be looking at villas.

 Of course you should do your own research, both online and by hitting the streets.
 Visit your most desired areas and look at the buildings that grab your attention, make notes, and even wander in and talk to the management office – they usually have the lowdown on available places in the building and the average rent prices.

 Keep in mind: the photos are often glamourized!
 Don’t get too excited, because you will be let down when you arrive to inspect your dream home only to realize you have been lured in by beautified (and sometimes totally fake) photos!

 The Beijinger Classifieds.
-This website will eventually become your Bangkok bible anyway, so you might as well start checking it out now.
+This website will eventually become your Beijing bible anyway, so you might as well start checking it out now.

 Flat in China.
 Clean layout, easy to use, but you won’t find many local bargains.
 These are expat apartments at expat prices.
 Still a useful tool for doing your research on buildings you might like to live in.